Configuration

 You should make sure that the actual site or supervisor you want to test is configured to match the validator configuration file, e.g. that the components match and intervals and timeouts are compatible.

 When testing a site, you need to configure it to connect to the validator.
-This typically includes setting an ip address and port.
-If the site and the validator is running in the same machine, the ip address will typically be localhost
+This typically includes setting an IP address and port.
+If the site and the validator are running on the same machine, the IP address will typically be localhost or 127.0.0.1.

 Secrets